Can Elon Musk solve world hunger with Tesla share sale? | DW | 08.11.2021

 "If we don't act, this is what will happen: people WILL die of hunger; there will be destabilization of nations & mass migration, which will cost 100X more than the $6B+ we need," Beasley wrote on Twitter.
 "Which do you think is a better investment?!"

 The dialogue took place as lawmakers in the US continued discussing introducing a so-called billionaire income tax to help pay for a sweeping domestic policy package pushed by President Joe Biden.
-The plan would have 700 billionaires, including Musk, pay taxes on unrealized gains on assets like stocks.
+The plan would have 700 billionaires, including Musk, pay taxes on unrealized gains on assets such as stocks.

-Unrealized gains occur when the price of an asset, like stocks, rises above the holder's original purchase price, but the investor has yet to sell it.
+Unrealized gains occur when the price of an asset rises above the holder's original purchase price, but the investor has yet to sell it.
 The unrealized gain is the increase in value of the stock before it has been sold for cash.

 In an analysis of the proposed tax, Bloomberg named Musk as someone who would be particularly affected.
 Roughly two-thirds of the CEO's net worth comes from Tesla shares and options.
 Musk criticized the proposal on Twitter.